 Fitness and Exercise on a Vegan Diet

 Reducing excess body fat and maintaining a healthy weight is essential to a long and healthy life.
-One of the many paths that people can take to achieve this is by changing their eating habits and turning to a vegan diet.
-A vegan diet is consists of plant-based foods; void animal meats or animal byproducts, including honey, milk, and eggs.
-This diet offers many benefits, aside from weight loss, including a reduction in one’s risk of developing certain cancers.
-There are precautions that vegans must take, however, such as ensuring that they obtain the right amount of vitamins, minerals, and amino acids through their restricted diet or via dietary supplements.
-Also, and as with any diet, a daily exercise routine is also crucial to maintaining one’s weight and living a healthy lifestyle.
+One of the most effective paths to achieving this goal is by changing eating habits and embracing a vegan diet.
+A vegan diet consists entirely of plant-based foods (no meat or animal byproducts, including honey, milk, and eggs).
+This diet offers many health benefits beyond weight loss, including reducing the risk of developing certain cancers.
+However, there are precautions that vegans must take, such as ensuring that they obtain the right amount of vitamins, minerals, and amino acids through their restricted diet (or via dietary supplements).
+Also, and as with any diet, a daily exercise routine is crucial to maintaining one’s weight and living a healthy lifestyle.

 Daily Exercise and Physical Activity

-Regular physical activity is a must for everyone, regardless of whether they are attempting to lose weight or to maintain good health.
-Reducing calorie intake can result in a lower metabolism, which results in a more efficient storage of calories and greater difficulties with losing weight.
+Regular physical activity is a must for everyone, regardless of whether they are attempting to lose weight or simply maintain good health.
+Reducing calorie intake can lead to a lower metabolism, which results in a more efficient storage of calories and greater difficulties with losing weight.
 Exercise, on the other hand, raises the body’s metabolism and burns calories more efficiently.
 Adults need at least 150 minutes or 2 and a half hours of moderate aerobic exercise every week.
 This means one should engage in at least 30 minutes of exercise or physical activity on a daily basis for at least five days of the week.
-In addition, they should also aim for two days of engaging in muscle-enhancing exercises.
+Additionally, one should also aim for two days of engaging in muscle-enhancing exercises.
 Children need to be active for at least an hour per day, which can include playing outside, bicycling, skating, sports, or swimming, among many other activities.
 Being a vegan does not affect how one exercises or how often they should do so on a daily basis.

 Cardio and Weight Training

-Exercise comes in a variety of forms, but it is mainly broken down into three categories, which are aerobic or cardiovascular activities, resistance or muscle-building, and weight-bearing or bone-strengthening exercises.
-Cardio-based exercises are designed to increase stamina and strengthen the heart and they include riding a bicycle, jogging, walking briskly, basketball, soccer, or swimming.
+Exercise comes in many forms, but it is primarily broken down into three categories: aerobic or cardiovascular activities, resistance-training or muscle-building, and weight-bearing or bone-strengthening exercises.
+Cardio exercises are designed to increase stamina and strengthen the heart and they include riding a bicycle, jogging, walking briskly, basketball, soccer, or swimming.
 Resistance exercises can include push-ups, climbing a tree, sit-ups, or lifting weights.
 Exercises that strengthen bones include gymnastics, tennis, jogging, push-ups, and the use of resistance bands.
-Certain martial arts, such as boxing or kickboxing, can also strengthen the bones.
+Certain martial arts, such as boxing or kickboxing, can also strengthen bones.

-Replacing animal meats with vegetables, fruits, and legumes, requires an understanding of which nutrients a person needs to consume for good health.
-The chief nutrients that a person will need to be concerned about are protein, calcium, iron, vitamin D and B-12, as well as omega-3 fatty acids and amino acids.
-Protein is good for muscle growth and regeneration and is plentiful in peanut butter, quinoa, kidney beans, spinach, and chickpeas or garbanzo beans.
-Many of these foods will also contain sufficient levels of amino acids.
-Calcium, necessary for strong bones, is plentiful in green leafy vegetables, such as broccoli, Brussel sprouts, kale, and mustard greens.
-Iron is needed so the body can use oxygen more efficiently, and lack of it can lead to excessive exhaustion and anemia.
+Replacing animal meats with vegetables, fruits, and legumes requires an understanding of which nutrients a person needs to consume for good health.
+The chief nutrients that everyone needs to be concerned about are protein, calcium, iron, vitamin D, B-12, omega-3 fatty acids, and amino acids.
+Protein is good for muscle growth and regeneration and is plentiful in peanut butter, quinoa, kidney beans, spinach, chickpeas and garbanzo beans.
+Many of these foods also contain sufficient levels of amino acids.
+Calcium, necessary for strong bones, is plentiful in green leafy vegetables such as broccoli, Brussel sprouts, kale, and mustard greens.
+Iron is needed so the body can use oxygen more efficiently.
+Any lack of iron can lead to excessive exhaustion and anemia.
 Strong sources of iron in vegan diets include cashews, almonds, peanuts, spinach, seedless raisins, and dried apricots.
-Vitamin D helps with the absorption of calcium for strong bones, and higher levels are associated with a lower risk of heart disease.
-Excellent vegan sources of this vitamin include being outside in sunlight, but also by eating kale, okra, spinach, soybeans, and collard greens.
+Vitamin D helps with the absorption of calcium for strong bones and higher levels are associated with a lower risk of heart disease.
+Excellent vegan sources of this vitamin (aside from sunlight) include kale, okra, spinach, soybeans, and collard greens.
 Vitamin B-12 is good for preserving the good health of the body’s nervous system and can prevent certain types of anemia that causes exhaustion and weakness.
 Recommended sources of Vitamin B-12 include certain breakfast cereals, nutritional yeasts, and soy milk.
-Omega-3 fatty acids are necessary for the proper function of the kidneys and liver, as well as the immune system, and proper vegan sources of this resource include soybeans, walnuts, mungo beans, and flax seeds and flax seed oil.
+Omega-3 fatty acids are necessary for the proper function of the kidneys and liver, as well as the immune system, and proper vegan sources of this resource include soybeans, walnuts, mungo beans, flax seeds, and flax seed oil.
 When it comes to regularly working out or participating in sports, it is important that vegans are meeting their nutritional needs for the best performance results and to reduce the risk of injuries.

 Tips for Getting Active